• Skip to primary navigation

 Garnish if desired and enjoy!

-Paloma Recipe Variations
+Paloma Drink Recipe Variations

 Use simple syrup or honey simple syrup instead of agave.
 Just switch them out one-for-one, adjusting to your liking.
 These are both easy to make at home if you don’t happen to have agave in your pantry.